These examples are in AP CSP Pseudocode. For Java, see Lists as abstractions.

-For different ways to traverse a list in the AP CSP language, see Traversals in AP CSP language.
+For different ways to traverse a list with AP CSP Pseudocode, see Traversals in AP CSP language.

 Example 1: Finding an average